bangdotnet/ip-pinger/README.md

 used to test connections

 - python 3.6+ is required.
-- mo extra packages needed.
+- no extra packages needed.